 As with stock investing, this simple goal is somewhat elusive.
-How do you grow your Roth faster than your IRA?
+How do you grow your Roth faster than your traditional IRA?
 The traditional answer is to hold stocks in your Roth account and bonds in your IRA account, because stocks generally outperform bonds over the long-term.
 However sometimes bonds outperform stocks, especially long-term bonds.
 There is no way to predict stock prices, however as a result of the bond investing experience with my dad, I learned that bond funds trade within a range, so you can tell when bonds are priced high or low based on where they are within the 52-week range.
 One of my most important investment rules is to Always maintain asset allocation.
 If you maintain a constant asset allocation, there will be times when portions of your portfolio lose value.
-The goal is to take advantage of the time when your securities are down and realize the loss in your IRA account.
+The goal is to take advantage of the time when your securities are down and realize the loss in your traditional IRA account.
 This effectively reduces your future RMD amount and your future taxes.

 - Taxable - goal is long-term capital gains, avoid short-term capital gains, avoid excess dividends, take losses on Schedule D (tax loss harvesting)

-- Roth IRA / 401k - tax-exempt, buy assets with upward momentum, realize gains here, never realize losses here
+- Tax-exempt Roth IRA / 401k - buy assets with upward momentum, realize gains here, never realize losses here

-Using these strategies, I invest in long-term bonds in my Roth account when they are near the 52-week low and sell them when they are near the 52-week high.
-In my IRA account, I invest in long-term bonds when they are near the top of the range and sell them when they are near the bottom of the range.
+Using these strategies, I invest in long-term bonds in my Roth account when they are near their 52-week low and sell them when they are near their 52-week high.
+In my traditional IRA account, I invest in long-term bonds when they are near the top of the range and sell them when they are near the bottom of the range.
 I buy or sell stocks in the account to fund the bond transaction so that I always maintain my asset allocation and am always in the market.

 One last strategy to point out.
 Since the stock market is unpredictable, if you are unsure of the future direction of a security, purchase it in your IRA or taxable account.
 Whether the market goes up or down, you have a way to profit from either way it moves.